Skelton-in-Cleveland

 Skelton-in-Cleveland or Skelton is a market town in the civil parish of Skelton and Brotton at the foot of the Cleveland Hills and about 10 mi east of Middlesbrough centre.
 It is in the borough of Redcar and Cleveland, North Yorkshire, England.

+Skelton is made up of villages; including North Skelton, Skelton Green, and New Skelton.

+The name Skelton derives from the Old English scelftūn meaning 'settlement on a shelf'.